pleasantone/alarmevent/README.md

 php5			- of course
-flite			- used for text->speech processing for outbound reports mail-transport-agent	- some way of sending out e-mail twidge			- used for twitter reports php-symfony-yaml	- YAML parser/dumper for account database git			- only to pull down Boxcar's API if you use it
+flite			- used for text->speech processing for outbound reports mail-transport-agent	- some way of sending out e-mail php-symfony-yaml	- YAML parser/dumper for account database git			- only to pull down Boxcar & Twitter APIs twidge			- formerly used for twitter reports

 GoogleVoice support is used to send SMS alerts, since most VOIP providers don't have a SMS interface.
 Get class.googlevoice.php from http://code.google.com/p/phpgooglevoice/ and copy it to /usr/share/php/

+twitter-api-php is used to send Twitter DMs as alerts.
+Get it from https://github.com/J7mbo/twitter-api-php.git and copy it to /usr/share/php/

 BoxCar support is used to send Boxcar push alerts for iOS devices: get via git https://github.com/boxcar/Boxcar-PHP-Provider.git and copy it